cjacker/opensource-toolchain-ch32v/README.md

 If you want to learn more about it, please refer to http://www.wch-ic.com/products/categories/47.html?pid=5.

-These MCUs use a private debugging protocol named 'RVSWD' and requires a special (but not expensive) usb adapter named 'WCH-LINK'. it implemented in WCH forked OpenOCD with 'wlink' interface.
+CH32V103/203/305/307 use a proprietary debugging interface named 'RVSWD' (similar to SWD) and requires a special (but not expensive) usb adapter named 'WCH-LINK' or 'WCH-LINKE' to program/debug. it was implemented in WCH forked OpenOCD as 'wlink' interface.

 At first, the WCH forked OpenOCD is close source and only provide binaries compiled for Windows and Linux by MounRiver Studio (an IDE based on eclipse for CH32V developent).

-Recently (2022-03), the private forked OpenOCD (ver 0.11.0-dev) is opensourced by request from opensource developers (https://github.com/kprasadvnsi/riscv-openocd-wch).
+Recently (2022-03), the private forked OpenOCD (ver 0.11.0-dev) is opensourced by the request of opensource developers (https://github.com/kprasadvnsi/riscv-openocd-wch).

-**Update:** A new one-wire proprietary interface named 'SDI'? was introduced with CH32V003.
-Up to now, only this openocd fork (https://github.com/karlp/openocd-hacks/) can support it.
+When CH32V003 released, A new 1-wire proprietary interface named 'SDI' was introduced with CH32V003, it also need a 'WCH-LINKE' adapter, old 'WCH-LINK' adatper can not support this 1-wire interface.
+Up to now, only this OpenOCD fork (https://github.com/karlp/openocd-hacks/) can support it.

 # Hardware prerequist

 * A CH32V board, either ch32v003 or v103/v203/v305/v307, etc.
 * A 'WCH-LINK' or 'WCH-LINKE' adapter
-  - only WCH-LINKE support programming CH32V003
+  - only 'WCH-LINKE' support programming CH32V003 with 1-wire SDI interface.
-  - WCH-LINK or WCH-LINKE USB adapter usually support dual modes (SWD for ARM and RVSWD for CH32V) and can be toggled by jumpers or on-board buttons.
+  - 'WCH-LINK' / 'WCH-LINKE' USB adapter usually support dual modes (SWD for ARM and RVSWD for CH32V) and can be toggled by jumpers or on-board buttons.

 # Toolchain overview

 * Compiler: gcc
 * Debugger: openocd/gdb
 * SDK: official EVT source package
-* Programmer: ch55xtool for ISP mode / openocd for RVSWD(2 wire)/SDI(1 wire, used by CH32V003)
+* Programmer: ch55xtool for ISP mode / openocd for RVSWD(2 wire) and SDI(1 wire, used by CH32V003)

 # RISC-V GNU Toolchain